Manga

 Lastly, every so often, Manga would have these great festivals that bring in hundreds, if not thousands of people to the area.
 I recall the festival that I had attended at Manga Park just over the bridge.
 Oh my goodness, if you have never been to Cartagena, Colombia and visited Manga during the Independence Day festivals, you are missing out on a treat.

-Colombians know how to have fun and they take great pride in their music and songs.
+Colombians know how to have fun and they take great pride in their music, songs, and dance.
 Whether this includes playing or singing, it does not matter, they know how to celebrate.

 My first walk in Manga after I had moved into an Airbnb.
 This gentleman was holding up traffic one of Manga's busiest street...25th street.
 However, I don't think he cared too much about the traffic.

-That was my biggest take-away.
-People in the area and throughout Colombia, for that matter, just know how to enjoy life.
+That was my biggest take-away: People in the area and throughout Colombia, for that matter, just know how to enjoy life.
 And that is really why Manga and Getsemani became my favorite places.
 I just saw how people would celebrate life to the fullest.
+I mean people were always singing, laughing, or dancing.
+Honestly, I had never seen people dance so much in my life.
+I even recall a place in Getsemani where I was just trying to get past a group of people.
+A lady just grabbed me and started dancing with me.
+It was out of the norm for me, so I just smiled, laughed, and joined in the fun.

 Was it my way of enjoying life to the fullest?
 No, not really.
 But when I began to see how other people enjoyed life outside of my comfort zone, I began to love it just that much more.